yiyangd/yiyangd.github.io/financial-time-series/index.md

 - Additive: observed = trend + seasonal + residual
 - Multiplicative: observed = trend x seasonal x residual

-Seasonal looks like a `rectangle`

-- values are constantly oscillating back and forth and the figure size is too small
-- no concrete cyclical pattern => no seasonality in the data

-The residuals vary greatly around 2000 and 2008, this can be explained by the **instability** caused by the `.com` and `housing prices` bubbles respectively

 ```python
 from statsmodels.tsa.seasonal import seasonal_decompose
 import matplotlib.pyplot as plt